 Tara Field, MA Registered Clinical Counsellor

-I am a Registered Clinical Counsellor (#8532) with the BC Association of Clinical Counsellors.
+I am a Registered Clinical Counsellor (#8532) with the BC Association of Clinical Counsellors (BCACC), and a member of the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists (OACCPP).
 I hold a Master of Arts in Counselling Psychology from Yorkville University, Bachelor of Arts in Psychology from McGill University, and Diploma of College Studies in Social Sciences from CEGEP Dawson College.